Adam Oates: Boston and Washington

 Less than two weeks after his tirade, on March 1, 1997, Oates was traded to the Washington Capitals.
 In the trade, Oates, Bill Ranford and Rick Tocchet went to Washington in exchange for Jim Carey, Anson Carter, Jason Allison and two draft picks, 3rd Round 1997 (Lee Goren) & Conditional 2nd Round 1998 (Bobby Allen) Oates initially refused to report to Washington, demanding his contract be renegotiated, but chose to join the team after a four-day holdout.
 He continued to demand a new contract in the off-season, while his agent claimed Oates would retire before playing for the Capitals again.
 After several months of contentious negotiations, the two sides agreed to a three-year contract worth around $2.9 million per season with an option on a fourth year.

 Oates became the 47th player in NHL history, and the 15th fastest, to score his 1,000th career point on October 7, 1997, against the New York Islanders.
 He reached the milestone by scoring a hat-trick and adding two assists for the sixth five-point game of his career.
 He finished the 1997–98 season as the team leader with 56 assists, and second to Peter Bondra in team scoring with 78 points.
-The Capitals reached the 1998 Stanley Cup Finals, which they lost to the Detroit Red Wings in a four-game sweep; their first finals appearance in franchise history.
+The Capitals reached the 1998 Stanley Cup Final, which they lost to the Detroit Red Wings in a four-game sweep; their first finals appearance in franchise history.

 The Capitals named Oates the ninth captain in franchise history prior to the 1999–2000 season, following the departure of his predecessor, Dale Hunter.
 He led the team in scoring with 71 points and played his 1,000th NHL game on December 22, 1999, against the Vancouver Canucks.
 He led the league in assists the following two seasons, at the ages of 38 and 39, with 69 in 2000–01 and 64 in 2001–02.
 On January 14, 2002, Oates became the eighth player in NHL history to reach 1,000 career assists when he set up Dainus Zubrus' overtime winning goal in a 1–0 victory over the Boston Bruins.